rosell23/rosell23/README.md

 ###

 I am a (un)professional developer and philosopher from 🇪🇸.
-I am mostly interested in VMs, CS, and gamedev.
+I am mostly interested in paravirtualization, kernel development, CS, and gamedev.

 I also like music and languages